turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 ## Warmup

-Based on your intermission work:
+Based on your Task Manager App:

 * What does CRUD stand for?
 * Look at your Task Manager routes: what are the eight different method/path/controller#action combinations contained there?